lilking2007/Raspberry-Pi-Self-Hosting-Platform/README.md

 - **Site says "404 Not Found"?**
   Check the zip structure.
 Ensure `index.html` is present.
 Check logs: `docker-compose logs worker`.
 - **Database connection error?**
   Ensure the `db` container is healthy.
-It might take a few seconds to start up initially.
+It might take a few seconds to start up initially...